Women's club movement in the United States: Civil rights

 Women's clubs helped promote civil rights, as well as improving conditions for black women in the country.
+Some women's clubs also worked to understand people's fear of immigrants during the late 1900s.
+Settlement houses, created by women's clubs, helped settle and integrate European immigrants.

-A woman's club in California, the Fannie Jackson Coppin Club, was created by African Americans to "provide hospitality and housing services to African-American visitors who were not welcomed in the segregated hotels and other businesses" in the state.
-Some white woman's clubs promoted desegregation early on, though these efforts were small in scope.
+The Fannie Jackson Coppin Club was created in 1899 by members of the Beth Eden Baptist Church, one of the oldest African-American religious institutions in Oakland, California, to "provide hospitality and housing services to African-American visitors who were not welcomed in the segregated hotels and other businesses" in the state.
+Some white women's clubs promoted desegregation early on, though these efforts were small in scope.
 The Chicago Woman's Club admitted a black member, Fannie Barrier Williams, only after a long approval process, which included the club deciding not to exclude anyone based on race.
 Few clubs worked together across racial boundaries, although the YWCA and the Association of Southern Women for the Prevention of Lynching (ASWPL) did sometimes welcome bi-racial collaboration.

-The Woman's Missionary Council for the southern Methodist church spoke out against lynching.
+The Woman's Missionary Council of the Southern Methodist Church spoke out against lynching.
 Women's clubs, like the Texas Association of Women's Clubs also denounced lynching.
 The purpose of the ASWPL was to end lynching in the United States.

 Women's groups, like the NACWC, began to support desegregation in the 1950s.
 The Montana Federation of Colored Women's Clubs led campaigns for civil rights between 1949 and 1955.
 They also helped draft anti-segregation legislation.
-The initial organizer of the Montgomery bus boycott in 1955 was the Woman's Political Council of Montgomery.
+The initial organizer of the Montgomery bus boycott in 1955 was the Women's Political Council of Montgomery.

-Some women's clubs also worked to understand people's fear of immigrants during the late 1900s.
-Settlement houses, created by woman's clubs, helped settle and integrate European immigrants.